BinderDavid/HoTT-StudyGroup/README.md

   * __11 Apr 2017__ : We will discuss the rest of Chapter 5, starting at 5.6.
 (Philipp)

+    We discussed:
+    1. Generalizations of Inductive Types (in particular inductive-inductive and inductive-recursive)
+    2. "Free generation" of inductively defined types
+    3. Exercises 5.1, 5.2 and 5.7

+  * __18 Apr 2017__ : We will discuss the the beginning Chapter 6, Sections 6.1 until 6.3 (Ingo)

 ---

 ## Links